Hani and Sheh Mureed

-Hani and Sheh Mureed or Murid (Balochi Hanee-o-Shay Mureed or Hero Šey Murīd) is a beloved epic ballad of Balochi folklore.
-This tale is to Balochistan what Romeo and Juliet is to English-speaking lands.
-The story mirrors the life of the Baloch heroes and their emotions and philosophical ideas (God, evil, predestination).
-The hero of the story Sheh Mureed (or Shaih Moreed) and the heroine Hani are symbols of pure and tragic love.
-The story dates back to the 15th century, which is considered to be the heroic age of Balochistan and the classical period of Balochi literature.
+Hani and Sheh Mureed or Murid (Balochi: ھانی ءُ شئ مرید or romanized Hàni-o-Shae Murid or Hero Šey Murīd) is an epic ballad of Balochi folklore.
+The story depicts the lives of Baloch heroes and their emotions, Culture, exploring philosophical ideas such as God, evil, predestination.
+The protagonist of the story, Sheh Mureed (or Shaih Moreed), and the heroine, Hani, are symbols of pure and tragic love.
+The story dates back to the 15th century, considered to be the heroic age of Balochistan and the classical period of Balochi literature.

 Characters

 Sheh Murid

 Sheh Murid was the son of Sheh Mubarak, the chief of the Kahiri tribe.
-At that time when a man was known for his arts, Murid was famous as having mastered the art of swordsmanship, horsemanship, and archery.
-For his skills and braveness he was ranked the highest in the army of Mir Chakar Khan Rind, the chief of the Kahiri army.
+At that time when a man was known for his arts, Murid was famous as having mastered the arts of swordsmanship, horsemanship, and archery.
+For his skills and braveness, he was ranked the highest in the army of Mir Chakar Rind, the chief of the Kahiri army.
 Murid's bow made of steel was so heavy that he was known as the "Lord of the Iron Bow", because none but he alone could draw and shoot arrows from it.

 Hani

-Hani was the daughter of the Rind noble Mir Mandow; mandwani rind it is clear from epic poems she is further mentioned as Dinar, some say she was Murid's cousin.
-Hani was a paragon of loyalty and devotion.
-Everyone knew her for her good character and chastity.
+Hani was the daughter of the Rind noble Mir Mandow.
 Hani was engaged to Sheh Murid and had been a childhood friend of Murid.

 Story

-One day when Mir Chakar and Sheh Murid were returning from a day of hunting, they stopped at the town where their fiancées lived.
+One day, when Mir Chakar and Sheh Murid were returning from a day of hunting, they stopped at the town where their fiancées lived.
 Since a Muslim Balochistani Baloch woman traditionally never appears before her betrothed before the wedding, Mir Chakar and Sheh Murid decide to visit each other's fiancées.
 Sheh Murid went to Mir Chakar's fiancée, who brought him clean water in a silver bowl.
 Murid, dying of thirst, drank the entire bowl in a single gulp and became sick.
 However, when Mir Chakar went to Hani, Sheh Murid's fiancée, she brought him clean water in a silver bowl in which she has placed dwarf palm leaf, properly washed.
 The chief was surprised by the pieces of straw, but he drank the water with care in order to avoid swallowing the straw.
 When he departed he found Murid vomiting and sick.
 Murid told him that the water had made him ill because he drank a lot of water on an empty stomach.
 Now Mir Chakar realized that Hani had acted wisely by putting pieces of straw in the water.